ait-energy/matsim-drs/README.md

 ## Output

-- `carpooling_rider_requeststats.txt/.png`
+- `carpooling_rider_request_stats.txt/.png`
-- `carpooling_vkm_modestats.txt/png`
+- `carpooling_vkt_modestats.txt/png`
-- `output_carpooling_trips.csv.gz` can be used for spatial analysis, temporal analysis and trip purpose analysis (TODO where is the file?)
+- `output_carpooling_trips.csv.gz` can be used for spatial analysis, temporal analysis and trip purpose analysis

 ## Limitations

-- Only one rider is supported per a driver's leg (but a driver may have different riders on different legs)
+- Only one rider is supported per a driver's leg (but a driver may have different riders on different legs).

 ## Credits